open-search/elastic-ingestion/README.md

 }
 ```

-Note the documentObject, this is an object with attribute for the index type, and an array of the documents to be ingested with that type.
+Note the documentObject is an array of the documents to be ingested.
+They will be into ingested into the index with the type specified in the settings object.

+##cleanIngest(config)

-Example using cleanIngest.
-A clean ingest deletes an index with the same name provided, ingests documents, optionally aliases an index.
+A clean ingest deletes the index (which you specify in the config), ingests documents, and optionally aliases an index.

 ```
 let analyzer = JSON.parse(fs.readFileSync('./analyzer.json', 'utf8'));